Zakhapbk/GinApp/README.md

 # Gin application
-This service allows executing CRUD operations with list of employees
+This service allows executing CRUD operations with list of employees.